aronedwards91/CYOA-Journal/README.md

 # CYOA Jumpchain Journal

-Journalpage for storing adventures
+Journal page for storing jumps made with CYOA Viewer

 ### Notes

-- Data is imported from CYOA's built with [CYOA Viewer](https://github.com/aronedwards91/CYOA-Viewer)
+- Jumps are imported from CYOA's built with [CYOA Viewer](https://github.com/aronedwards91/CYOA-Viewer)

-- Signle Embedded HTML file, so can be sued as app (not optimised for web hosting)
+- Single Embedded HTML file, so can be used as app (not optimised for web hosting)

 - Image linked will auto embed up to 6MB (over 6 is left out just as a warning as this creates very slow & large html files, most images are small and only require around 300x400 for big screens.)

 #### TODO
-- mobile styling
+- External testing

 ## Setup & other stuff